 What about boarding school?

 Being a boarder who flies off to some exotic location each holiday has a certain cachet.
 It also means that the child’s home remains unchanged (at least temporarily), but the upheaval will be just as great – for parents as well as children.
-Apple Gidley, an expert in educational issues for international children, stresses the importance of parents having “a united front if boarding is the route chosen – kids will always find the crack and then use it”.
+An expert in educational issues for international children, stresses the importance of parents having “a united front if boarding is the route chosen – kids will always find the crack and then use it”.